Day Trip to Krka from Split: A Complete Guide

 That being said, the water beneath the boardwalk is only a few feet deep, at most.
 There are also railings in areas where the water is deeper and/or the current is stronger.

 The Skradinski Buk boardwalk is a circle.
 It took me about 1.5 hours to complete the circuit.
 This included lots of times for pictures at various lookout points, exploring the museum and windmill area, and stopping for some fig snacks at one of many snack stands around.
-However, the circuit can easily take much longer, if you go later in the day during high season when crowds build up.
+However, the circuit can easily take much longer, if you go later in the day during the high season when crowds build up.

 There’s a designated swimming area at Skradinski Buk.
-It’s located on the left hand side, when looking at the falls from the viewing deck.
+It’s located on the left-hand side when looking at the falls from the viewing deck.

 The water is crystal clear and a welcome break from the heat, if you’re traveling during summer.
 However, make sure you’re comfortable with showing off your swimsuit in lots of strangers’ photos…you’ll be the foreground for the beautiful waterfall background!

 Swimming is only allowed from June 1st to September 30th.
-During all other times of year, the current is too dangerous.
+During all other times of the year, the current is too dangerous.